smaclennan/get-comics/README.md

 to fix it.

 There is a multi-threaded python (get-comics.py) version of get-comics.
-This make even more sense since it needs no compiling and is a single, <400 line, file.
+This makes even more sense since it needs no compiling and is a single, <400 line, file.
 Note: the python version does need the python requests package which you probably do not have.
 See the comment at the top of the get-comics.py file.
 Unless you have a super